Home

 Francine

-This child abuse story from Francine page was created April 27, 2007 and was originally posted to my child abuse stories page on March 31, 2007 as story #101.
+This child abuse story from Francine page was created April 27, 2007 and was originally posted on March 31, 2007 as story #101.

 Francine is from La Feria, Texas, USA